Valid plane trees: Combinatorial models for RNA secondary structures with Watson-Crick base pairs: Valid plane trees and valid local moves

-Though the collection of nucleotides $\{C,G,A,U\}$ is our foundational example, it is in fact not a complementary alphabet.
-The so-called Watson-Crick pairs $C-G$ and $A-U$ form the strongest and second-strongest bonds respectively.
-However $G-U$ pairs, called wobble pairs, also bond in nature, though more weakly than the others.
+Though the collection of nucleotides $\{A,C,G,U\}$ is our foundational example, it is in fact not a complementary alphabet.
+The Watson-Crick pairs $C-G$ and $A-U$ form the strongest and second-strongest bonds respectively.
+However so-called ``wobble pairs" $G-U$ also bond in nature, though more weakly than the others.

 The next definition introduces one of the key objects in this paper: valid plane trees.
-Valid plane trees improve upon the plane tree model by considering whether, using only the Watson-Crick pairs, the primary structure of the RNA could actually form the secondary structure of the plane tree.
+Valid plane trees improve upon the plane tree model by considering whether, using only perfect complements, a primary structure could actually form the secondary structure of a particular plane tree.

-\begin{definition}[$P$-valid plane trees] Let $S$ be a plane tree in $T_n$ and let $P=p_1p_2\cdots p_{2n}$ be a word in a complementary alphabet $\mathcal{A}$.
+\begin{definition}[$P$-valid plane trees] Let $S$ be a plane tree with $n$ edges and let $P=p_1p_2\cdots p_{2n}$ be a word in a complementary alphabet $\mathcal{A}$.
 We say $S$ is a $P$-valid plane tree if for every edge $e(i,j)$ in $S$ the letters $p_i$ and $p_j$ are a complementary pair in $\mathcal{A}$.
-We may refer to $S$ as a valid plane tree if $P$ is clear from context. \end{definition}
+We may refer to $S$ as a valid plane tree if $P$ is clear from context.
+We denote the set of all $P$-valid plane trees $\mathcal{V}(P)$. \end{definition}

-Every $P$-valid plane tree $S$ induces a perfect matching on the letters $p_1p_2\cdots p_{2n}=P$ of the word $P$.
-If $p_i$ and $p_j$ label the two half-edges of a single edge in $S$ then we refer to $p_i$ and $p_j$ either as a {\em match} or as a {\em pair}.
-We tend to use the word {\em pair} in biological contexts and to discuss the alphabet, and {\em match} to describe the mathematical matching itself (in total or in part).

 We only consider local moves that send $P$-valid plane trees to other $P$-valid plane trees.
 More precisely we have the following definition.